nvh95/jest-preview/website/docs/getting-started/installation.md

 }
 ```

 For Create React App users, please use `jest-preview/transforms/fileCRA` instead of `jest-preview/transforms/file`.
-See more at [examples/create-react-app/README.md](./examples/create-react-app/README.md#installation-and-usage)
+See more at [Create React App example](/docs/examples/create-react-app)

 ### 3. If you use CSS Modules, make sure it doesn't get ignored